alanparmenter/Elite-Math-Font/README.md

 # Elite Math Font
-Modern and legacy forms of a standard Elite typewriter font with the mathematical symbols from Dennis Ritchie's draft PhD thesis.
+Modern and legacy versions of a standard Elite typewriter font with the mathematical symbols from Dennis Ritchie's draft PhD thesis.

 To use the modern font, put the .ttf files in your font folder; Unicode references apply for Greek letters, and all of the other symbols.